 Procedures pursuant to laws or regulations whose objectives are to protect an entity from creditors, rescue insolvent entities and allow them to carry on running their business as a going concern.
-This process encompasses administration procedures and other insolvency proceedings (that might result in a compromise with creditors, bankruptcy or liquidation).
+This process encompasses administration procedures other and insolvency proceedings (that might result in a compromise with creditors, bankruptcy or liquidation).

-R Reporting entity/entities:
+Reporting entity/entities: